-In this study we demonstrate the possibility of obtaining a significant stimulated fluorescence amplification from a fluorophore commonly used in cell biology, in an aqueous medium, and at biological pH.
-Biocompatibility requires the careful consideration of suitable fluorophores, of the phototoxicity induced by the optical pumping and by the scatterers which are added to the sample.
-We remark that the amplification obtained in the course of this work also leads to a spectral narrowing of the fluorescence, thus adding to the detection of intrinsically weak fluorescence signals the advantage for denser multiplexing of fluorochromes for biomarker identification.
-Our experimental choices were driven by future biological applications and, although the present paper will not address all the points needed for full biocompatibility, they guide the whole investigation.
-After a discussion of the choices made (Section~\ref{choices}) we describe the sample preparation (Section~\ref{samples}), the experimental setup (Section~\ref{setup}) and its calibration (Section~\ref{filtercalibration}), followed by the techniques used for data processing (Section~\ref{dataan}) and an analysis of the results (Section~\ref{results}).
+In this study, we demonstrate the possibility of obtaining significant stimulated fluorescence enhancement from a fluorophore commonly used in cell biology, in an aqueous medium and at biological pH.
+Working with biological samples requires careful consideration of suitable fluorophores, potential photodissociation, photobleaching or phototoxicity induced by optical pumping and by scatterers added to the sample.
+Some of these constraints apply also to other fields, but are typically not all simultaneously present; their concurrent fulfillment ensures a broader potential for applying the technique.
+We note that the amplification obtained in the course of this work also leads to a spectral narrowing of the fluorescence, thus adding to the detection of intrinsically weak fluorescence signals the advantage of denser multiplexing of fluorochromes for (e.g., biomarker) parallel identification.
+After discussing the choices made (section~\ref{matmeth}), we describe the sample preparation (section~\ref{samples}), the experimental setup (section~\ref{setup}) and its calibration (section~\ref{enmeas}), followed by the techniques used for data processing (section~\ref{dataan}) and an analysis of the results (section~\ref{results}).